Strong identifiability and parameter learning in regression with heterogeneous response: Strong identifiability and inverse bounds

-\end{theorem} The proof of Theorem~\ref{thm:inverse-bounds} can be found in Section~\ref{sec:proof}.
-If the true number of components $k_0$ is known, then the inverse bound~\eqref{eq:inverse-bound-exact-fitted} says that the convergence rate for parameter estimations can be as fast as the convergence rate for conditional densities under the total variation distance.
+\end{theorem} If the true number of components $k_0$ is known, then Theorem \ref{thm:inverse-bounds} entails that the convergence rate for parameter estimations can be as fast as the convergence rate for conditional densities under the total variation distance.
 However, in practice, we may not know $k_0$ and fit the system by a large number $\Kup$.
-In this over-fitted regime, provided that the identifiability conditions for distribution $f$ and function $h$ are satisfied in the second order, we obtain a convergence rate for parameter estimation that is twice as slow as that of the conditional densities.
-The relation between various identifiability notions and inverse bounds of a regression mixture model can be concisely described in the following diagram:
+In this over-fitted regime, provided that the identifiability conditions for distribution $f$ and function $h$ are satisfied in the second order, the convergence rate for parameter estimation may be twice as slow as that of the conditional densities.